 Yes, I have seen people eating “junk food keto” and still losing some weight.
 But the point of this whole exercise is to gain health, not just continue to eat junk food.
 Ditch the diet sodas, ditch the artificial sweeteners, colors, and flavors; and stay away from all the “sugar free” garbage because it’s full of cancerous fake sugars.

 Focus on whole foods, fruits, vegetables, and find easy to make keto friendly recipes as substitutions for the way you used to eat.
 If you like sandwiches at lunch, try making it by wrapping with butter lettuce or a parmesan cheese wrap.
 Do you like cereal at breakfast?
-Try making a keto granola, or a chia seed parfait or chia pudding.
+Try making a keto granola, or a chia seed parfait (see recipe below) or chia pudding.
 If you like soda, try naturally flavored carbonated water, sweetened with stevia.

 Follow the Keto Diet food list above and you will be well on your way to your ideal weight and feeling better than you ever thought possible.
 Thanks for reading today!

 These chia parfaits are so delicious!
 The subtle sweetness of the almond & cinnamon flavoured chia layer pairs perfectly with the mulled wine & berry jam, especially when it's topped with a refreshing layer of sour cream.
 Best of all, the parfaits are naturally sweet so you can avoid using any sweeteners.

 I have partnered with a keto expert who has literally written the book on her simplistic version of the Keto Diet.